blankworker1/FEEDBACK_ZONE/README.md

 1. Scan a QR code on a mobile device
 2. Complete the privacy screen, grant microphone access, have a conversation
-3. Check your Supabase table â€” a new anonymised row should appear within seconds of the call ending
+3. Check your Supabase table a new anonymised row should appear within seconds of the call ending
-4. Open `dashboard.html` â€” data appears on the next 30-second refresh
+4. Open `dashboard.html`  data appears on the next 30-second refresh

 ---